zeta-chain/protocol-contracts/v2/scripts/deploy/readme.md

 - `deterministic/TestERC20.s.sol`: deploy a ERC20 for test purpose
 - `deterministic/ZetaConnectorNonNative.s.sol`: deploy the ZETA connector contract on a connected chain, currently not used
 - `deterministic/UpgradeGatewayEVM.s.sol`: upgrade the GatewayEVM contract to a test contract implementation, used for test purposes only
-- `DeployZRC20.s.sol`: deploy a ZRC20 for test purpose
+- `DeployZRC20.s.sol`: deploy a ZRC20 for test purpose or for the ZRC20 upgrade process